List Price £120.00 per person

 What Will I Receive Afterwards?

-After taking the course and passing the exam, you will receive the new Short Range Certificate (SRC).
+After taking the course and passing the exam, you will receive the new Short Range Certificate (SRC), issued by the RYA up to 21 working days later depending on what option is selected.
+The RYA do offer a fast track option for an additional fee.

 The Short Range Certificate is the minimum qualification that is required by law if you want to operate VHF and DSC equipment on a British flagged vessel that has been voluntarily fitted with a radio, including both handheld sets and fixed sets.